ChiZhang18/Chi-Zhang-exercise/Final Project.md

-Reading Pop: Approaches to Analysis in Popular Music
+Reading Streaming Music: Approaches to Analysis in 2019 Pop Music
 ==========

 This report was made by Chi Zhang, UTEID: cz6753.